Internet in New Zealand: Recent developments

 In June 2013, Google started testing Project Loon in Canterbury, a plan to provide internet services via large helium balloons around the globe.

 In mid 2015, Vodafone started upgrading its Rural Broadband Initiative network to 4G, while Spark also launched a rural 4G broadband service.

 In July 2015, Woosh sold its customers in Auckland, Wellington and Christchurch to Slingshot (owned by Australian company M2), leaving only its operation in Southland.
 The Southland operations ceased on 1 July 2016, after Woosh went into voluntary administration.

 In October 2015, the Government announced an aspirational target that 99% of New Zealanders will be able to access broadband at peak speeds of at least 50 Mbit/s by 2025.
-The remaining 1% would get at least 10Mbit/s.
+The remaining 1% would get at least 10 Mbit/s.

 High-speed networks

 Kiwi Advanced Research and Education Network (KAREN) was set up in 2006 to link universities and Crown Research Institutes within New Zealand via fibre-optic cable, with links to Sydney and Los Angeles via the Southern Cross Cable, at speeds of up to 10 gigabits per second (or 1 gigabit per second to Los Angeles and Sydney).

-Starting in 2013, Chorus ran a (now ended) ‘Gigatown' competition.
+Starting in 2013, Chorus ran a (now ended) "Gigatown" competition.
 Residents in Dunedin, the winning town, will get a 1Gbit/s connection at the price of a normal connection.

 Weta Workshop, Weta Digital and Wingnut Films in Wellington have high-speed links provided by CityLink.